GauCenaDX/python_selenium_techwithtim/README.md

     - Get a list of all articles
     - Get the summary of each article by accessing the class 'entry-summary'

+## 03 Page Navigating and Clicking Elements

+**Goals** How to navigate in a web page: to to click on link, button, or go back to previous page.

+1. Go to Home page
+2. Click on Python Programming on side bar
+3. Click on Beginner Python tutorial
+4. Click on Get Started button
+  ![alt text][inspect-get-started-img]

+**Note:**

+Because the sample page have ads, so clicking on the button doesn't work.
+So just learn the code and test it somewhere else

 [inspect_article_summary-img]: image/inspect_article_summary.JPG "inspect article summary img"
 [inspect-article-title-img]: image/inspect_article_titles.JPG "inspect article title img"
+[inspect-get-started-img]: image/inspect_get_started_button.JPG "inspect get started button img"